-The Alpamayo Expedition requires our participants to have previous technical climbing experience.
+The Artesanraju Expedition requires our participants to have previous technical climbing experience.
 At a minimum, participants should have completed our Intermediate Ice Climbing Course and a few days of Private Ice Guiding on ice routes such as Stairway to Heaven and Whorehouse Ice Hose.
 Additionally, team members on this expedition should have previous multi-day expedition experience on climbs such as Ecuador’s Volcanoes, Denali’s West Buttress, or similar climbs in Alaska’s Ruth Gorge.

-We take the screening for the Alpamayo climb seriously, so please get in touch with our office if you have any questions about your fitness for the climb.
+We take the screening for the Artesanraju climb seriously, so please get in touch with our office if you have any questions about your fitness for the climb.
 Team members should engage in a rigorous cardiovascular and upper/lower body training regimen.
 The Alpine Training Center in Boulder as well as Cold Fear have excellent training resources available to aspiring alpinists.